The territory of present-day Tajikistan

 More information on Pamiri musical instruments can be found on

-A fascinating doctoral thesis by Benjamin Koen at the University of Ohio
+A very interesting doctoral thesis by Benjamin Koen at the University of Ohio

 (Devotional music and healing in Badakhshan, Tajikistan: preventive and curative practices)